-If a concern is raised about the practice or behaviour of a member of staff this information will be recorded and passed to the headteacher Name.
-The Local Authority Designated Officer (LADO) will be contacted and the relevant guidance will be followed If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
+If a concern is raised about the practice or behaviour of a member of staff, this information will be recorded and passed to the Executive Headteacher- Mr Mathew Bowen.
+The Local Authority Designated Officer (LADO) will be contacted and the relevant guidance will be followed

+If the allegation is against the Executive Headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
+(Annex 5)